 Pyoderma gangrenosum (PG) is one of the more common skin disorders in CD patients.1 PG is often the immune system’s overreaction to minor trauma such as a needle stick or a surgical wound.2

 It usually starts as a small bump or nodule under the skin which eventually becomes a deep, painful ulcer or crater-like hole in the skin.
 These ulcers are usually found at surgical sites but are also often found on the legs and feet.3

 This condition is also supposed to be more common in women than men, but again, other studies have found that this can happen equally among both.12

-What are other common skin conditions linked to Crohn's?
+What are other skin conditions linked to Crohn's?

 While these are the most common skin conditions associated with CD, there are some other, less common skin conditions that may occur.

-- nutritional deficiencies- CD and some treatments of CD can cause the body to absorb the nutrients that it needs from food.2 The most common of these are zinc, iron and fatty acid deficiencies, which can cause, raised red patches, dry skin and eczema, nail changes, and inflammation of the mouth and lips.2 These conditions are usually treated by taking an oral supplement of the missing nutrient.
+- Skin conditions related to nutritional deficiencies – CD and some treatments of CD can cause the body to absorb the nutrients that it needs from food.2 The most common of these are zinc, iron, and fatty acid deficiencies, which can cause, raised red patches, dry skin and eczema, nail changes, and inflammation of the mouth and lips.2 These conditions are usually treated by taking an oral supplement of the missing nutrient.

 There are many other skin diseases associated with CD; these are just some of the more commonly seen disorders.
 Patients make experience symptoms related to other autoimmune symptoms such as vitiligo, or loss of pigment in the skin.2